Curriculum

 A. Overall educational goals

-This learning experience develops competency in diagnostic testing for syncope (invasive electrophysiologic testing and tilt testing), invasive electrophysiology testing to assess risk of sudden death, and interventional electrophysiology (catheter ablation and device implantation).
+This learning experience develops competency in diagnostic testing for syncope (invasive electrophysiologic testing), invasive electrophysiology testing to assess risk of sudden death, and interventional electrophysiology (catheter ablation and device implantation).

 B. Summary of rotation